 Tom Voyce is a 29 year old artist and art teacher currently based in Burton on Trent in Staffordshire.
-Trained in Fine Art at Aberystwyth University in Wales, Tom gained his bachelor’s degree in 2011- specialising in drawing and painting.
+Trained in Fine Art at Aberystwyth University School of Art in Wales, Tom gained his bachelor’s degree in 2011- specialising in drawing and painting.
 He completed a Master’s degree shortly afterwards allowing him to refine his practice while working and teaching at HE level.
 This also included a visit to China in 2014 where he taught life drawing.

 In 2017 Tom participated on Sky Arts Landscape artist of the year, where his powerful and distinctive landscapes thrilled the judges.
 He went on to win the competition and claim the prize of a £10,000 commission from the Theatre Royal, Drury Lane, London, where he was required to paint the view from the legendary playwright Noel Coward’s home in Jamaica.